 Russian food is actually really good.
 We were addicted to Russian pies (pirogi) and dumplings (pelmeni) (images below).

-We’d read you shouldn’t drink tap water, so we bought it.
+We had read you shouldn’t drink tap water, so we bought it.

-We brewed our own coffee when we had access to a kitchen.
+We brewed our own morning coffee when we had access to a kitchen.
 There was a great selection of ground coffee in every supermarket.